Heading

 End Sub

-Jump to punctuation mark
+Jump to next punctuation mark

-Just to prepare you, we’ll have four slight variations for navigating or selecting to punctuation because we need each option for both forward and backward in the document.
+We’ll have four slight variations for navigating or selecting to punctuation because we need each option implemented for both forward and backward in the document.
+Commas are probably the most common use case, so we’ll focus on them for concreteness; but I’ve also created variations for parentheses, periods, quotes, and a few other punctuation marks.

 Selection.MoveUntil Cset:=","

-Move backward
+Jump backward

 Selection.MoveUntil Cset:=",", Count:=wdBackward